usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/acquire_101.md

 The top-level README and setup notes also describe testing your installation.
 Do this next.

-You know things are working in your XProc when either or both of two things are happening:
+You know things are working in your XProc when two things are happening:

 * On the console, notifications show up with reassuring messages announcing progress
-* When you expect files to be produced, they appear, or are updated, as expected
+* When you expect files to be produced for you, they appear, or are updated, as expected

 Both of those will occur with this lesson.
-The files produced by downloading scripts are written into the project `lib` directory, as documented.
+The files produced by downloading pipelines are written into the project `lib` directory, as documented.
 Refresh or restore by deleting the downloaded files and running the pipelines to acquire them again.

 Note: you need a live Internet connection for your `http` requests to go through.